TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 ### Specifications

+The Battery (Accumulator) Management System (BMS or AMS) shall monitor the temperature, voltage, and overall status of the accumulator in accordance with SAE regulations.
+If a fault is detected, the BMS shall indicate fault status and trigger the vehicle's shutdown circuit to disable the high-voltage output.
+Per SAE regulations:

    #### Battery Management System - BMS EV.7.3 [1]

    - Prevents the maximum current draw from accumulator T.9.2.2 [1]